-The sun is low in the sky and rain showers are frequent.
+The sun is low in the sky, and rain showers are frequent.
 Be careful: these are just some of the hazards the new season can bring to the driver.
-Spring driving can be more dangerous than you might think, so it pays to be prepared.

 Spring brings showers and wet driving conditions

 Slow down and increase your following driving distance.
-Roads can become slippery and dangerous with oil and water mixing together.
+Roads can become slippery and dangerous with oil and water mixing.

 Drive carefully through puddles